 What is the Forced Adoption Support Service (FASS)?

-This service is for anyone who has been affected by forced adoption.
+This service is for anyone who has been affected by forced adoption prior to 1990.
 The impacts of forced adoption are wide ranging and can extend beyond mothers, fathers, adopted persons and family members.
 If you have been affected in any way by forced adoption, we are here to help you.

 On 21 March, 2013 the Australian Government formally apologised to people affected by forced adoption or removal policies and practices.
 Today many of these adoptions are considered to have been ‘forced’ and for many people there are significant ongoing mental and physical effects.
 For more information on the National Apology to people affected by forced adoption practices please visit the Department of Social Services website.